-Water lines should be SAE 20R3 hose or equivalent, or better.
-The water line must be capable of withstanding a slight suction vacuum without collapse.
+Water lines should be SAE 20R3 hose or equivalent.
+The water lines must be capable of withstanding a slight vacuum without collapse.
 The entire length must be supported and secured with clamps.
 A length of hose at the genset must be free to allow for set movement.

 The inlet water line must have a minimum inside diameter of 1.0 inch.
-For runs of over 20 feet (5.2 M) or a lift of more than 36'' (0.9 M), consult Onan application engineering.
+For runs of over 20 feet (5.2 m) or a lift of more than four feet (1.2 m), consult Onan application engineering.